Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-For the PPV to be transportable, the prevalence of universal causes should remain constant across populations.
-For NPV, transportability requires that the proportion in whom both the universal and alternative causes are present should remain constant.
+For the PPV to be transportable, the prevalence of universal causes should remain the same between the source and target populations.
+For NPV, transportability requires that the proportion of individuals in whom both the universal and alternative causes are present should remain the same between the two populations.
 These conditions are both satisfied if \(P_U\) and \(P_V\) are stable across populations.
-In this scenario, the entirety of variation in outcome prevalence is attributable to variation in \(T\).
-In our breast cancer example, this would mean populations vary in breast cancer prevalence only because they differ in the BRCA1 mutation rate.
-For many outcomes, this assumption is unrealistic (e.g., many factors contribute to the variability in breast cancer risk\textsuperscript{27}).
+In this scenario, the entirety of variation in outcome prevalence is attributable to variation in \(P_T\).
+In our Alzheimer's example, this would mean populations vary in Alzheimer's disease prevalence only because they differ in the APOE \(\varepsilon4\) carrier rate.
+For many outcomes, this assumption is unrealistic (e.g., many factors contribute to the variability in Alzheimer's prevalence\textsuperscript{24}).
 In comparison, conditions for the transportation by accuracy are more complicated.
-For SE, it requires the ratio of the probability of one cause (\(V\)) over the odds of another (\(T\)) to remain constant.
-For SP, it does not seem possible to specify a simple model on how causes should vary to ensure transportability.
-Overall, transportation by accuracy metrics for prognostic markers amounts to placing a very specific set of conditions on how causes vary across populations.
+For SE, transportability requires the ratio of the prevalence of alternative causes (\(P_V\)) over the odds of marker positivity (\(P_T\)) to remain constant.
+For SP, it does not seem possible to specify a simple model on how cause groups should vary to ensure transportability.
+Overall, transportation by accuracy metrics for prognostic markers amounts to placing a very specific set of conditions on how the three groups of causes vary across populations.